Today, I’m going to review the best chemical peels for hyperpigmentation (my top pick is Glycolix Elite 20% Glycolic Acid Treatment Pads).

 - However, I haven’t noticed any major improvements in my acne scars yet.

 - The glycolic acid itself is very good.
-It causes a mild stinging sensation and I can really feel the peel working on my skin (visually, I imagine PacMan eating up my dead skin cells haha 😂).
+It causes a mild stinging sensation and I can really feel the peel working on my skin (visually, I imagine PacMan eating up my dead skin cells 😂).

 - I really love the pre-peel cleanser (it smells amazing and my skin feels smoother afterwards) and I use it everyday now in my skincare routine.